Writing a Romance Novel – What’s my Motivation?

 The eternal question – how can I motivate myself to do… well, anything!

 Life never seems to get too much easier, does it?
 Work, cleaning, shopping, cooking, kids if you have them, and somehow you have to fit in exercise, seeing friends and being sociable as well, not to mention the occasional holiday and some snatched hours of sleep every night.
 When on earth does that leave you time, or more than a shred of motivation to write a romance novel??

 Don’t worry, if I can find the motivation, you can too- it’s not always easy, but it is kind of simple.

 Firstly, question why you DON’T want to sit down to write.

 Sound familiar?
 I can, and sometimes do, recite this list in response to everything I once decided was important enough to put on my calendar or list of goals!
-But, what this list all boils down to is excuses.
-Harsh I know, but by saying these things, I’m talking myself out of improving my life by negatively focussing on my ability and my current state of mind.
-Let’s face it, criticising your own work isn’t going to improve anything, besides, there are a bunch of keyboard warriors out there happy to save you a job and do it for you!
-And not even starting to write because ‘I know it’s going to be terrible’, means I go and read someone else’s book in bed for an hour before I fall asleep seething at myself for not writing a word.
+But what this list all boils down to is excuses.
+Harsh, I know, but by saying these things, I’m talking myself out of improving my life by negatively focussing on my ability and my current state of mind.
+Let’s face it, criticising your own work isn’t going to improve anything.
+Besides, there are a bunch of keyboard warriors out there happy to save you a job and do it for you.
+And not even writing because ‘I know it’s going to be terrible’, means I read someone else’s book in bed for an hour before I fall asleep seething at myself for not writing a word.
 So, now we know where we are, a tired and scared person afraid of putting their work out there!